IBM/fabric-contract-attribute-based-access-control/README.md

 ## Step 6.
 Build and Run the app

 - Next, let's install the server-side app.
-Navigate to `Blockchain-GenSupplyChain/backend/src` and run
+Navigate to `Blockchain-GenSupplyChain/application/server/src` and run `npm install`.
-`npm install`.
 - Next, we need to install the UI dependencies.
-Navigate to `Blockchain-GenSupplyChain/frontend/generic-ang` and run `npm install`.
+Navigate to `Blockchain-GenSupplyChain/application/client` and run `npm install`.

 ![buildandRunapp](https://user-images.githubusercontent.com/10428517/76376047-8b852800-6304-11ea-87b2-db6043e6e7cf.gif)

+- Navigate to
-- Run `node server.js` to connect start the API server to the fabric network.
+`Blockchain-GenSupplyChain/application/server/src` and run `node server.js` to connect start the API server to the fabric network.
+- Navigate to
-- Run `ng serve` to run the Angular app.
+`Blockchain-GenSupplyChain/application/client` and run `ng serve` to run the Angular app.
 - Go to localhost:4200 to view the app.

 ## Step 7.
 Submit transactions in the app